Lower Derwent Weather

-Wednesday Partly cloudy.
-High (70%) chance of showers in the south, medium (40%) chance elsewhere.
-Snow falling above 1000 metres at first this morning.
-Winds W 35 to 55 km/h turning NW 25 to 35 km/h in the late evening.
-Daytime maximum temperatures between 12 and 17.
+Thursday Partly cloudy.
+Medium (50%) chance of showers in the far south, slight (20%) chance elsewhere.
+Winds N/NW 20 to 30 km/h turning W 25 to 35 km/h in the late morning.
+Daytime maximum temperatures between 18 and 25.
 High.

 Lower Derwent Weather Forecasts